 So it’s a common point of confusion for many people – What’s the difference between calendula and marigolds?
 They’re basically the same thing, right?
 Can’t I just substitute one for the other?

-Yeah, no and no. Calendula and marigolds are two very different plants, and trying to substitute one for the other is a one-way path for nothing but regret.
+The answers are, no and no. Calendula and marigolds are two very different plants, and trying to substitute one for the other isn’t advised.
 I personally blame all the confusion on whoever it was that first thought a good alternate name for calendula would be ‘pot marigold’.

 At A Glance